 PQQ in food

-The recommended intake of 20 mg derived from studies cannot therefore possibly be achieved through diet.
+The recommended intake of 20 mg derived from studies is therefore impossible to achieve through diet alone.

-Since neither humans nor the bacteria that populate the human intestine have the ability to synthesize PQQ, science classifies PQQ as an essential micronutrient.
-There is discussion about classifying PQQ as a B vitamin (see. https://www.nature.com/articles/422832a )
+Since neither humans nor the bacteria that inhabit the human gut have the ability to synthesize PQQ, scientists classify PQQ as an essential micronutrient.
+There is discussion about classifying PQQ as a B vitamin (see [reference]). https://www.nature.com/articles/422832a )

-In addition to PQQ, the following micronutrients can improve and stabilize mitochondrial function:
+The following micronutrients, in addition to PQQ, can improve and stabilize mitochondrial function:

 - PQQ: Increase in the number of mitochondria via gene expression (biogenesis), protection of mitochondria, enlargement of mitochondria